zshn25/zshn25.github.io/_posts/2022-10-30-CNNs-vs-Transformers.markdown

 ---

-Layers in neural netowrks can be seen as a function that takes in a multi-dimensional input and produces an output.
-For simplicity, let's assume the input and output dimesnions to be the same.
+Layers in neural networks can be seen as a function that takes in a multi-dimensional input and produces an output.
+For simplicity, let's assume the input and output dimensions to be the same.

 ## Fully-connected Layer